KennyBrijs/Baloo-Boilerplate/readme.md

 Baloo Boilerplate is [HTML5 Boilerplate](http://html5boilerplate.com/) & [320andup](http://stuffandnonsense.co.uk/projects/320andup/) combined, stripped down and organized according to the [SMACSS](http://smacss.com/) principles using [SASS](http://sass-lang.com/).

+Also, it uses [prefixfree](http://leaverou.github.com/prefixfree/) by [Lea Verou](https://twitter.com/LeaVerou) so you don't need to wory about writing brow

+What it tries to do is: Give you what you **will** use so you can add what you *want* to use later on, instead ove giving you a whole lot of things you **might** use so you need to *remove* them afterwards, or bear (pun intended) with a messy project folder.

 ### CSS Structure
 All the sass files are in the /css/scss folder and are imported in main.scss, which will compile to /css/main.css, in order to keep things organized.